mixpanel/action-destinations/README.md

 ## Syncing json schemas

-Everytime the json schema changes for destinations or actions, run the following commands:
+Everytime the definition for destinations or actions changes, run the following commands:

 ```sh
 $ robo sshuttle